Ms2ger/web-platform-tests/README.md

 [Bash on Ubuntu on Windows](https://msdn.microsoft.com/en-us/commandline/wsl/about) in the Windows 10 Anniversary Update build, then access your windows partition from there to launch `wpt` commands.

-Please make sure git and your text editor do not automatically convert line endings, as it will cause lint errors.
-For git, please set `git config core.autocrlf false` in your working tree.

 Certificates
 ============